 To decrease the risk of rodents on-farm, make sure to keep the surroundings tidy and avoid vegetation around the buildings.
 Active control with traps or locally allowed rodenticides is advised.
 Always consult local experts before initiating pest control initiatives.

-Stinging insects as flies (stomoxys calcitrans) or mosquitoes can bring bacteria or viruses from nature into farms.
-This can to some extend be avoided by initiating initiatives that impair the living conditions of the insects.
+Stinging insects such as flies (stomoxys calcitrans) or mosquitoes can bring bacteria or viruses from nature into farms.
+This can to some extent be avoided by initiating initiatives that impair the living conditions of the insects.
 This can be done by regular cleaning and efficient drying out of the premises.
 Active insect control by physically putting up fly screens, electrocuting lights, and sticky tapes.
 Chemically control by using approved insecticides approved for on-farm use.